ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Tools Can Report Underflow And Overflow

-Tools, such as sanitizers, can report underflow and underflow on signed arithmetic operations [(45)](https://stackoverflow.com/a/18796084).
+Tools, such as sanitizers and static analysis, can report underflow and underflow on signed arithmetic operations [(45)](https://stackoverflow.com/a/18796084), [(56)](https://hamstergene.github.io/posts/2021-10-30-do-not-use-unsigned-for-nonnegativity).
 In most cases the user did not intend for the operation to under- or overflow, and even if if was intended it is undefined behavior and should not be relied upon.
+Build with `-fsanitizer=undefined` or `-ftrapv` to be instantly notified when that happens, assuming the compiler didn't optimize the code away on the assumption that singed under- or overflow never happens.
 Tools cannot (while strictly following the standard, but see below) do this for unsigned operations in general since the behavior is defined in those cases, it is not an error.

-I imagine we can have tools that can be configured to report unsigned wrapping if we want to, such as `fsanitize=unsigned-integer-overflow`, but since there are cases where we actually want wrapping this is not something that can be done in general.
+There are tools that can be configured to report unsigned wrapping if we want to, such as `fsanitize=unsigned-integer-overflow`, but since there are cases where we actually want wrapping this is not something that can be done in general.
+Enabling it may produce false positives.
 We may want the check in some parts of the code but not others.

 The real world is not as neat as some language lawyers would like to believe.